lakhanadewar/omniTools/README.md

 ## License

 Distributed under the MIT License.
-See `LICENSE` file for more information (if one exists, otherwise, you might want to add one).
+See `LICENSE` file for more information.

 ## Acknowledgements